Theo Waigel: Role in Bavarian politics

 In May 1993, Waigel announced that we would leave national politics and run for the state premiership of Bavaria against his rival, Edmund Stoiber.
 During what turned into a bitter struggle, it was revealed that he was estranged from his wife and had been in a long-standing relationship with former Olympic skier Irene Epple.
 In the end, he failed to win the premiership but stayed on as party leader.
 In late 1995, Waigel was re-elected to the CSU leadership with 95 percent of the vote.

-Following the 1998 elections, Waigel was succeeded by Oscar Lafontaine.
+Following the 1998 elections, Waigel was succeeded by Oskar Lafontaine.
 At the time, he was Germany's longest-serving postwar Finance Minister.

 By the end of the 1990s, Waigel and Minister-President Stoiber of Bavaria were locked in a bitter rivalry for control of the state and its ruling party, the CSU.
 Stoiber had been a vociferous critic of the creation of a single European currency and he has also infuriated both Kohl and Waigel by proposing that wealthy states like Bavaria be freed from having to underwrite social security costs for poorer states.
 In late 1998, Stoiber succeeded Waigel as chairman of the CSU.